Dynamic voltage scaling: Program execution speed

 This again highlights why dynamic voltage scaling is generally done in conjunction with dynamic frequency scaling, at least for CPUs.
 There are complex tradeoffs to consider, which depend on the particular system, the load presented to it, and power management goals.
-When quick responses are needed, clocks and voltages might be raised (Mobile Sensors and Context-Aware Computing) together.
+When quick responses are needed (e.g. Mobile Sensors and Context-Aware Computing), clocks and voltages might be raised together.
 Otherwise, they may both be kept low to maximize battery life.

 Implementations

 The 167-processor AsAP 2 chip enables individual processors to make extremely fast (on the order of 1-2ns) and locally controlled changes to their own supply voltages.
 Processors connect their local power grid to either a higher (VddHi) or lower (VddLow) supply voltage, or can be cut off entirely from either grid to dramatically cut leakage power.

 Another approach uses per-core on-chip switching regulators for dynamic voltage and frequency scaling (DVFS).

 Operating system API

-Unix system provides a userspace governor, allowing to modify the cpu frequencies (though limited to hardware capabilities).
+Unix system provides a userspace governor, allowing to modify the CPU frequencies (though limited to hardware capabilities).